tinymce/tinymce-docs/rtc/troubleshooting.md

 Care must be taken to avoid losing encryption keys to this race condition.

+## Common JWT error messages

+If the below error descriptions do not immediately solve the problem, try pasting the token into [https://jwt.io/](https://jwt.io/) which will provide more detailed token format debugging.

+### Unsupported JWT signature algorithm

+RTC requires an [asymmetric signing algorithm]({{site.baseurl}}/rtc/jwt-authentication/#supportedalgorithms) for JWT identity tokens.
+Asymmetric signatures use separate private and public keys; the public key stored on the {{site.cloudname}} server can only be used to verify signatures, not create new ones.
+The private key, used to create new signatures, remains private.

+### Time-based error messages

+These errors include:

-### Server reports JWT authentication was issued in the future
+* JWT was issued in the future
+* JWT has expired
+* JWT is not yet valid

 JWT is a very strict protocol.
-If the computer that signs the JWT has a clock that is significantly ahead of the server clock, and tokens are signed on demand, this error can occur.
+If the computer that signs the JWT has a clock that is not synchronised with the server clock, and tokens are generated on demand, one of these errors can occur.

 To resolve this issue ensure all computer clocks are synchronised using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) or a similar service.

+### Unable to retrieve JWK set

+A "JWK set" is the technical term for a public key that will be used to validate the JWT signature.
+It must match the private key used to sign the JWT.
+This error means a public key could not be found in the {{site.cloudname}} account that matches the API key used to load RTC.
+For more information on see the [Private/public key pairs for Tiny Cloud services]({{site.baseurl}}/rtc/jwt-authentication/#privatepublickeypairsfortinycloudservices) documentation.

+### Errors related to "parts"

+A number of part-related errors can be raised if the JWT fails to decode:

+* Not enough parts
+* A part was not correctly base64 encoded
+* A part was not valid JSON
+* The header part does not specify an algorithm
+* The payload part does not contain all [required claims]({{site.baseurl}}/rtc/jwt-authentication/#claims)